Interstellar (film): Principal photography

 The film's principal photography was scheduled to last four months.
 It began on August 6, 2013, in the province of Alberta, Canada.
 Towns in Alberta where shooting took place included Nanton, Longview, Lethbridge, Fort Macleod, and Okotoks.
 In Okotoks, filming took place at the Seaman Stadium and the Olde Town Plaza.
 For a cornfield scene, production designer Nathan Crowley planted 500 acre of corn that would be destroyed in an apocalyptic dust storm scene, intended to be similar to storms experienced during the Dust Bowl in 1930s America.
 Additional scenes involving the dust storm and McConaughey's character were also shot in Fort Macleod, where the giant dust clouds were created on location using large fans to blow cellulose-based synthetic dust through the air.
 Filming in the province lasted until September 9, 2013 and involved hundreds of extras in addition to 130 crew members, most of whom were local.

 Shooting also took place in Iceland, where Nolan had previously filmed scenes for Batman Begins (2005).
 It was chosen to represent two extraterrestrial planets: one covered in ice, and the other in water.
 The crew transported mock spaceships weighing about 10000 lb.
 They spent two weeks shooting there, during which a crew of about 350 people, including 130 locals, worked on the film.
 Locations included the Svínafellsjökull glacier and the town of Klaustur.
+Safety concerns led to the cancellation of a filming day on the Svínafellsjökull glacier; as a result, close-ups of Cooper and Mann's fight scene were filmed in a motel parking lot which was painted to resemble the glacier.
 While filming a water scene in Iceland, Hathaway almost suffered from hypothermia because her dry suit had not been properly secured.